 What was that?
 Was that romance?!
 Intimacy??
 Connection over shared interests?
 Welcome back to your marriage, darling.
 We’re glad you’re here.

-The first time you go shopping for NEW jeans.
+6. The first time you buy yourself NEW jeans.

 Look at them go!
 They are heading out into the world, just like we hoped they would someday.
 They are literally doing the thing that you have been working toward!
 Success.